mrpawlll/DJango-Website/README.md

 # Invoicing System
 ## Description
 This was an assignment given in my Computer Science course for a subject named Software Engineering Fundamentals.
 We were tasked to create an invoicing system website.
 This website was used multiple times throughout different subjects to be continuosly improved.
+This project is also made as a learning experience too, therefore information of changes made to project will also be given.

 ## System requirement <br>
 Python 3.12.1 <br>